 The defenses for online defamation are the same for ordinary defamation and they include truth, because that’s actually an element, falsity is an element of defamation.
 Opinion, if it’s pure opinion and not mixed opinion.
 Privilege.
 Privilege comes in basically two varieties, absolute and qualified.
 Absolute is a privilege, for instance, anything spoken during a judicial proceeding in court or testimony or in filed papers in court are absolute privilege.
 There are qualified privileges, including privileges, for instance when a former employer gives information about a former employee to a perspective employer.
 There’s a privilege called the fair report privilege when somebody is reporting about a judicial proceeding or government proceeding and that has to be full and fair reporting to give it that qualified privilege.

-Defamation claims vary from jurisdiction to jurisdiction, but basically it is a statement made to third parties about or of and concerning the plaintiff.
+Defamation claims vary from jurisdiction to jurisdiction, but basically it is a false statement made to third parties about or of and concerning the plaintiff.
 It has to be statement of fact, and cause injury to the reputation of the plaintiff or cause people not to associate with the reputation.

 If the plaintiff is a public official or public figure, then a higher level of fault is needed and that’s called actual malice and requires either that the person knew that the information that the statement was wrong, or had reckless disregard for whether the statement was true or false.

 When reporting on a public proceeding, there is a privilege against defamation called the fair report privilege.
 That requires that the statements made in reporting on the proceeding or the record have to be full and fair.
 This varies from one jurisdiction to another, but some jurisdictions also require that it has to be impartial as well.
 Then if that is done, then there would be a qualified privilege against defamation.